youssefHosni/Finding-the-best-Tornoto-neighborhood-to-open-a-new-gym/Readme..md

 ### Data

-The data used is the toronto city negiboorhood information from the following wikipedia page: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M
+The data used is the toronto city negiboorhood information from the following wikipedia page: (https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M)
+The data consitst of 3, Postal code , Borough and Neigborhood.
+The